Debate Over Homelessness Finds a Flash Point: A City Bench in South Roanoke.

 Residents' frustrations are growing as a new task force begins its discussions toward new solutions.

 The bench is a flash point: It’s frequented by transient people in one of the most affluent areas of the city, raising the concerns of those who live and run businesses in the neighborhood.
-The neighborhood was also shaken earlier this year when 80-year-old Susan Williams was murdered in her South Roanoke apartment building by a felon who was homeless.
+The neighborhood was also shaken earlier this year when 80-year-old Susan Williams was murdered at her South Roanoke apartment building by a felon who was homeless.

 Cobb said Tuesday there were numerous points he wanted to make that night but couldn’t because “I kept getting interrupted.”

 Cobb said the benches are a legitimate issue to be discussed, but that he told some at the meeting that citizens making the decision to remove them without municipal consent could involve arrests.
 No police report on the incident last week had been filed as of Tuesday afternoon, police department spokeswoman Hannah Glasgow wrote in an email.
+Cobb also said he also does not have the authority to give the public permission to take city property without full city council approval.

 Cobb said he is concerned about the public taking matters into its own hands.